 Riley can detect art-eating bugs and alert his human partner by sitting in front of pieces that have pests present.
 A human can then examine the work for signs of damage.

 Pest detection isn’t just good for saving art.
-Dogs have been used to track down larva on golf courses so they can be eliminated before they become a problem, too.
-Hopefully Riley will be able to help bust bugs and save valuable pieces of human culture.
+Dogs have also been used to track down larva on golf courses so they can be eliminated before they become a problem.
+Hopefully Riley will help bust bugs and save valuable pieces of human culture.

 Tucker is one of many dogs trained by Conservation Canine, a program that puts dogs’ noses to good use to help endangered animals.